Bralimus/turn_combat_game/README.md

 - enemy/player square,circle,triangle
 - health bars or number displays
 - visual elements for whose turn it is
+- Question box in bottom corner, when clicked goes to help/instructions page

 *Back-End*
 - delay between attacks